-If you’ve ever had to cancel a gym trip thanks to bad traffic, wait in line to use an elliptical, towel someone else’s sweat off the rower, show up solo for a fitness class you can’t pronounce, or tune out distracting gym-mates, the idea of setting up a home gym has probably crossed your mind.
+If you’ve ever had to cancel a gym trip thanks to bad traffic, bad weather or other circumstances beyond your control, the idea of setting up a home gym has probably crossed your mind.
 There’s no commute, no hours of operation, no monthly fee and you don’t have to share it with anyone (except maybe family members—if they ask nicely).

 So, if a home gym is so great, why don’t you have one already?
 Here are three common obstacles to setting up a home gym, and how you can overcome them:

 1. I don’t have the space.